 H&M carries out regular risk analysis for both operational and financial risks.
 At the end of each financial year the analysis is updated in respect of the main operational risks - in the short and long term - and also the risks within financial reporting.
-This is carried out in two groupwide documents, based on the probability and impact of each risk.
+This is carried out in two group-wide documents, based on the probability and impact of each risk.
+In 2019 a climate risk analysis was conducted according to the guidelines issued by the TCFD.